NateEag/nateeag.com/pages/work/projects/avantco-refrigeration.md

 I used JavaScript where reasonable, to enhance form validations and implement the few dynamic client-side features that required it (like the scrolling ad banner on the front page).
+I tried to make the site worked well without it, though, in the tradition of progressive enhancement.

 Much of the site's content was pulled from a pre-existing master database, so a real CMS would have added unnecessary complexity.
 Thus, I implemented a lightweight management system that parsed a CSV of the products to list on the site and populated the database tables accordingly.
 Most of the complexity was in the category system, which I designed and implemented.

+The site seems to be fairly broken these days, and I suspect it may have been rewritten since my time there.